badw/puppy/README.md

 - [ ] multiprocess some features
 - [ ] add a spectral function
 - [ ] change from a scatter plot
+- [ ] make it work for non vacancies